Max6468/ClimateEvents/README.md

 # ClimateEvents

 ClimateEvents is a minecraft plugin for Spigot 1.16.5(tested) that creates weather with various effects for players.
+If you need help, enter muy discord server: https://discord.gg/8kV8rCM

 Working Minecraft Versions:
 1.16.5